 When to Go: June - September

-Essential Ports: Newport, Martha’s Vineyard, Nantucket, Sag Harbor, Block Island.
+Essential Ports: Newport, Martha’s Vineyard, Nantucket, Hyannis Port, Sag Harbor and Block Island.